Philip VI of France: Hundred Years' War

 Philip entered the Hundred Years' War in a position of comparative strength.
 France was richer and more populous than England and was at the height of its medieval glory.
 The opening stages of the war, accordingly, were largely successful for the French.

 At sea, French privateers raided and burned towns and shipping all along the southern and southeastern coasts of England.
 The English made some retaliatory raids, including the burning of a fleet in the harbour of Boulogne-sur-Mer, but the French largely had the upper hand.
 With his sea power established, Philip gave orders in 1339 to begin assembling a fleet off the Zeeland coast at Sluys.
 In June 1340, however, in the bitterly fought Battle of Sluys, the English attacked the port and captured or destroyed the ships there, ending the threat of an invasion.

 On land, Edward III largely concentrated upon Flanders and the Low Countries, where he had gained allies through diplomacy and bribery.
 A raid in 1339 (the first chevauchée) into Picardy ended ignominiously when Philip wisely refused to give battle.
 Edward's slender finances would not permit him to play a waiting game, and he was forced to withdraw into Flanders and return to England to raise more money.
 In July 1340, Edward returned and mounted the siege of Tournai.
 By September 1340, Edward was in financial distress, hardly able to pay or feed his troops, and was open to dialogue.
 After being at Bouvines for a week, Philip was finally persuaded to send Joan of Valois, Countess of Hainaut, to discuss terms to end the siege.
 On 23 September 1340, a nine-month truce was reached.

 So far, the war had gone quite well for Philip and the French.
-While often stereotyped as chivalry-besotten incompetents, Philip and his men had in fact carried out a successful Fabian strategy against the debt-plagued Edward and resisted the chivalric blandishments of single combat or a combat of two hundred knights that he offered.
+While often stereotyped as chivalry-besotted and incompetent, Philip and his men had in fact carried out a successful Fabian strategy against the debt-plagued Edward and resisted the chivalric blandishments of single combat or a combat of two hundred knights that he offered.
 In 1341, the War of the Breton Succession allowed the English to place permanent garrisons in Brittany.
 However, Philip was still in a commanding position: during negotiations arbitrated by the pope in 1343, he refused Edward's offer to end the war in exchange for the Duchy of Aquitaine in full sovereignty.